airdcpp-web/airdcpp-webclient/README.md

 ## Feature requests or questions?

 The issue tracker can be used for feature requests and questions as well.
+You may also upvote existing feature requests to increase  their likelihood for being implemented.

 ## Contributing